Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II Technosignatures, and the Kardashev-Sagan-Nakamoto Resolution: Discussion

 A further methodological consideration concerns per-year measurement uncertainties.
 The OWID dataset reports point estimates only; neither the Energy Institute nor the EIA publishes formal per-year uncertainty bands on global primary-energy production.
-Methodological considerations suggest that pre-1980 data carry larger fractional uncertainty ($\sim 5$--$10\%$) than post-2000 data ($\sim 1$--$2\%$) due to incomplete reporting coverage in earlier decades, retroactive harmonisation of accounting methods, and imputation for missing country-year cells.
-The present analysis treats all 60 annual data points as having uniform relative uncertainty, which is the conservative default in the absence of published error bars.
-Plausible weighting schemes that down-weight pre-1980 data do not alter the qualitative conclusions of this work: the Kardashev $1\%$ exponential model is rejected by tens of standard deviations regardless of weighting; the linear-versus-exponential WAIC preference is robust to per-decade error assumptions; and the Shapiro--Wilk non-Gaussianity is driven primarily by the 2008 and 2020 outliers in well-measured recent decades, where any reasonable uncertainty estimate is small.
-A formal weighted MCMC with per-decade uncertainty assumptions is deferred to a future paper.
+Methodological considerations suggest that pre-1980 data carry larger fractional uncertainty ($\sim5$--$10\%$) than post-2000 data ($\sim1$--$2\%$) due to incomplete reporting coverage in earlier decades, retroactive harmonisation of accounting methods, and imputation for missing country-year cells.
+To test the sensitivity of our conclusions to this heteroscedasticity, we adopt a per-decade fractional-uncertainty model that declines smoothly from $\sim10\%$ in the mid-1960s to $\sim1.5\%$ after 2000, assign the corresponding $1\sigma$ error bars to each annual datum (shown in Figures~\ref{fig:energy_loglog} and \ref{fig:energy_linear}), and repeat the model fits under $1/\sigma_i^2$ weighting.
+The weighted re-analysis leaves every qualitative conclusion unchanged: the Kardashev one-percent exponential is rejected decisively (by a residual-sum-of-squares excess exceeding two orders of magnitude) under any reasonable weighting; the linear-versus-exponential WAIC comparison is robust to the per-decade error assumptions; the best-fit linear slope changes by $\approx5\%$ (to $\approx2.56\times10^{11}$~W~yr$^{-1}$) under the adopted weighting, as the higher-uncertainty early points are down-weighted --- immaterial to the rejection of the one-percent model or to the order-of-magnitude Type~II timescale; and the Shapiro--Wilk non-Gaussianity is driven primarily by the 2008 and 2020 outliers in well-measured recent decades, where any reasonable uncertainty estimate is small.
+A formal weighted MCMC with fully propagated per-decade uncertainty priors is left to future work; the present sensitivity analysis suffices to establish that the qualitative conclusions are robust to the adopted error model.